-- Add Comment: To add a comment while acknowledging an alarm. - View Details: To view the details of an alarm such as alarm type, severity, description and other details.
+- Add Comment: To add a comment while acknowledging an alarm.
+While acknowledging multiple alarms, the comment added will be applied to all the alarms. - View Details: To view the details of an alarm such as alarm type, severity, description and other details.